Home Page

 What is computational and integrative biology?

 Integrative biology considers the whole organism, from the molecular level to the population level.
-Integrative design and interpretation of biological experiments heavily relies on computational approaches for applying fundamental principles from mathematics, chemistry, or physics to complex biological systems.
+Integrative design and interpretation of biological experiments heavily rely on computational approaches for applying fundamental principles from mathematics, chemistry, or physics to complex biological systems.

 What can an integrative approach to biology achieve?